 WBP SI Syllabus 2026 – Complete PDF Download

-The selection process for WBP SI comprises multiple stages: Prelims examination, Physical Measurement Test (PMT), Physical Efficiency Test (PET), Mains examination, and Personality Test.
-Interested candidates can access the complete syllabus and notifications from the official portal at https://wbpolice.gov.in.
-Understanding the exam structure, marking scheme, and subject distribution is essential before beginning preparation.
+The WBP SI selection process includes five stages: the Prelims examination, Physical Measurement Test (PMT), Physical Efficiency Test (PET), Mains examination, and Personality Test.
+You can access the official notifications and complete syllabus details directly from the WBPRB portal at https://wbpolice.gov.in.

 WBP SI Syllabus 2026 – Overview